ChrisPritchard/proposal-tetris/README.md

 A tetris clone I used to surprise propose to my Wife.

 **NOTE: This is an old project (well, like five/six years prior to writing), written in XAML and a beta version of the Win2D graphics library - it will likely be very hard to compile.
-It was also written in Visual Studio 2013.**
+It was also written in Visual Studio 2013.
+Finally, it was built to run on a Windows Phone, a now defunct platform.**

 How does it work?

-Its standard tetris - I had my girlfriend at the time testing it for me, as she likes tetris.
-She made some suggestions on how the controls would work better.
-I waited a week, fixed up the controls with her suggestions, and added the 'secret': when she passed the first level, it dropped a custom block with 'Will you marry me?' written on it, while the wedding march played in the background :) While she was absorbing that I presented the ring and a bottle of champaign.
+1. Its standard tetris - I had my girlfriend at the time testing it for me on her phone, as she likes tetris.
+2. She made some suggestions on how the controls would work better.
+3. I waited a week, fixed up the controls with her suggestions, and added the 'secret': when she passed the first level, it dropped a custom block with 'Will you marry me?' written on it, while the wedding march played in the background :)
+4. While she was absorbing that I presented the ring and a bottle of champaign.

 Not tooo bad, if I say so myself :D

 ## Re-use